Andrewmasih/Personal-Profile-CV/README.md

 # Project description

-this site was developed to get familier with coding in HTML and CSS, also linking to other resourses as Google fonts, Bootstrap and Font awesome.
+this site was developed to get familiar with coding in HTML and CSS, also linking to other resources like Google fonts, Bootstrap and Font awesome.
-Also this project gave me an opportunity to run through all the process that i have leanred form the development programme. from using a new IDE with Gitpod, then linking it to GitHub.
+Also, this project gave me an opportunity to run through all the process that I have learned from the development programme. from using a new IDE with Gitpod, then linking it to GitHub.

 # User Experience
-Expected users of the website include potential employers, potential clients, softawre developers and students of all kinds.
+Expected users of the website include potential employers, potential clients, software developers and students of all kinds.
 They come to the website with questions in need of answering.

 ### User Stories
-1. for anyone who wants to know my professional profile, incuding my work experience, tech skills, soft skills, projects and references.
+1. for anyone who wants to know my professional profile, including my work experience, tech skills, soft skills, projects and references.
 2. A future Employer that is looking at my skills, experience and projects.
 3. A client that could be interested in collaboration
-4. Software developer could be inteested in looking at the site.
+4. A software developer could be interested in looking at the site.
-5. Friends or family that are inteested in what i do and how.
+5. Friends or family that are interested in what I do and how.

 ## Mockups
 The web app is a single page with different displays given for different functions:

 # wireframing

-used Figma software for illustrating the final design and structure.
+Figma software was used for illustrating the final design and structure.
 (https://www.figma.com/file/9lsdc5WuTbmREXJ5ZY2PtC/wireframe-for-milestone-project)